coolhva/usg-kpn-ftth/README.md

-# Ubiquity USG with KPN FTTH, IPTV and IPv6
+# Ubiquiti USG with KPN FTTH, IPTV and IPv6
 This repo contains the files you need to succesfully configure the USG with KPN FTTH with IPTV and IPv6 enabled.

 1. Place **config.gateway.json** at the unifi controller (*sites/default*) via SCP